Great to have you with us, Rushland Baugh, the all-knowing, the all-caring, the all-sensing, the all-feeling, the all-concerned, the all-everything.

 But that's not why I called.

-I wanted to tell you, um, I went to the Newtown Pennsylvania rally, and I want to tell you something from a Trump supporter's perspective, and something I think the Trump campaign's missing, something big.
+I wanted to tell you, I went to the Newtown Pennsylvania rally, and I want to tell you something from a Trump supporter's perspective, and something I think the Trump campaign's missing, something big.

-I'm talking to all women, and they're they're so frustrated, and this fires us up more when we hear this stuff.
+And this fires us up more when we hear this stuff.

 It fires us up more.